lozziboy/arduino-serial-variable-table/README.md

 * Additional info:
 SerialWatcher class memory occupation can be reduced/exdended based on your needs!
-Just increase/decrease the number of monitorning slots based on how much and which data-type the variables to be monitored are
+Just increase/decrease the number of monitorning slots based on which data-type and how many variables to be monitored.

 ![Customization](https://github.com/lozziboy/arduino-serial-watch-table/blob/main/customization.PNG)